nghoanglongde/blackfriday-sales-analysis/README.md

 # Black Friday Sales Prediction
 ## Objective
 In this project, I learned a lot about building a data pipeline using Apache Spark with the PySpark Library.
-Moreover, two Machine Learning algorithms have been applied and evaluated with the specific metrics for making a decision which was better.
+Moreover, two Machine Learning algorithms have been applied and evaluated with the specific metrics for making a decision.
 Finally, this project can let everyone know how Apache Spark work, and what Apache Spark using for, take yourself more better bit by bit everyday

 Feel free to contact if you have any questions